TitorSpace/cliWeather/README.md

 For major changes, please open an issue first to discuss what you would like yo change.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.